Enhancing Manual Muscle Testing with Closed Kinetic Chain Testing

 Addressing Challenges in Clinical Practice

 Despite their benefits, CKC and speed-of-force testing aren’t widely used, partly due to limited awareness and the demands of shorter patient sessions in modern healthcare.
 However, integrating these methods doesn’t require extensive time or equipment and can seamlessly complement traditional MMT and movement assessments.
-Even simple adjustments, such as assessing muscle strength in CKC or performing quick, repeated impulses, can add valuable data to the assessment process without adding significant time.
+Even simple adjustments, such as assessing muscle strength in CKC or performing quick, repeated impulses, can add valuable information to the assessment process without adding significant time.

 Practical Applications for Treatment and Training